Embed Code

 Lists of United States state symbols

 Spain was the first European country to claim and control Texas.
-Following a short-lived colony controlled by France, Mexico controlled the land until 1836 when Texas won its independence, becoming the Republic of Texas.
-In 1845, Texas joined the United States of America as the 28th state.
-The state's annexation set off a chain of events that led to the Mexican–American War in 1846.
-Following victory by the United States, Texas remained a slave state until the American Civil War, when it declared its secession from the Union in early 1861 before officially joining the Confederate States on March 2.
-After the Civil War and the restoration of its representation in the federal government, Texas entered a long period of economic stagnation.
+Following a brief period of French colonization, the territory became part of Mexico after its independence from Spain in 1821.
+Increasing tensions between settlers and the Mexican government culminated in the Texas Revolution, which included the Battle of the Alamo, and led to the establishment of the independent Republic of Texas in 1836.
+In 1845, Texas joined the United States as the 28th state.
+The state's annexation contributed to the Mexican–American War in 1846.
+Texas remained a slave state until the American Civil War, during which it seceded from the Union in 1861 and joined the Confederate States.
+After the war and the restoration of its representation in the federal government, Texas entered a prolonged period of economic stagnation.

-Historically, five major industries shaped the Texas economy prior to World War II: cattle, bison, cotton, timber, and oil.
-Before and after the Civil War, the cattle industry—which Texas came to dominate—was a major economic driver and created the traditional image of the Texas cowboy.
+The economy of Texas (prior to World War II) has been shaped by bison, cattle, cotton, oil, and timber industries.
+The cattle industry was a major economic driver and created the traditional image of the Texas cowboy.
 In the later 19th century, cotton and lumber grew to be major industries as the cattle industry became less lucrative.
 Ultimately, the discovery of major petroleum deposits (Spindletop in particular) initiated an economic boom that became the driving force behind the economy for much of the 20th century.
 Texas developed a diversified economy and high tech industry during the mid-20th century.
 As of 2024, it has the second-highest number (52) of Fortune 500 companies headquartered in the United States.
 With a growing base of industry, the state leads in many industries, including tourism, agriculture, petrochemicals, energy, computers and electronics, aerospace, and biomedical sciences.
 Texas has led the U.S. in state export revenue since 2002 and has the second-highest gross state product.
+Texas consistently ranks highly among national averages for business growth, job creation, and economic opportunity with low taxes and a regulatory environment that encourages innovation.

 The Dallas–Fort Worth metroplex and Greater Houston areas are the nation's fourth and fifth-most populous urban regions respectively.
 Its capital city is Austin.
 Due to its size and geologic features such as the Balcones Fault, Texas contains diverse landscapes common to both the U.S. Southern and the Southwestern regions.
 Most population centers are in areas of former prairies, grasslands, forests, and the coastline.
 Traveling from east to west, terrain ranges from coastal swamps and piney woods, to rolling plains and rugged hills, to the desert and mountains of the Big Bend.